 Our story begins in 2009 with two college freshman on the University of Pennsylvania Men’s Basketball Team.
 Aron Cohen, Philadelphia, PA and Cameron Lewis, Washington, DC, little did they know their time at UPenn would turn into the formation of a successful integrated investment/development firm.
-Aron after some time working in the Philadelphia Public School system decided to team up with his brother Byran Cohen and give the rehab game a full go.
+Aron, after some time working in the Philadelphia Public School system, decided to team up with his brother Byran Cohen and give the rehab game a full go.

-We got out start in West Philadelphia and are actively working Brewerytown two distinct Philadelphia neighborhoods that experience rapid change and reinvestment and repopulation.
+We got our start in two distinct Philadelphia neighborhoods, West Philadelphia and Brewerytown, that are experiencing rapid reinvestment as well as repopulation.
 Similar to most in-fill developers, we like to be in neighborhoods that have a strong home base, active cultural institutions and good access to public transit.
 Both neighborhoods have historic homes that are prime for redevelopment.
-West Philadelphia is home to world class universities and cultural institutions, while Brwerytown is a stones throw away from the Art Museum District and the newly emerging 31st street tech corridor, flanked by the coworking operator 1776 Philadelphia.
+West Philadelphia is home to world class universities and cultural institutions.
+Similarly, Brewerytown is a stone’s throw away from major art and education institutions, including the Art Museum District and the newly emerging 31st Street tech corridor, flanked by the co-working operator 1776Vc Philadelphia.